 It is evident that the HFM program and its partners have had a tremendous positive impact on the health and well-being of families in Montgomery County and the State of Maryland.
-The rate of founded cases of child abuse and neglect for families who participated in the HFM program has been less than 1% for the past twenty-three years.
-This year it was 0%.
+The rate of founded cases of child abuse and neglect for families who participated in the HFM program has been less than 1% for the past twenty-four years.